-In the theatre, I have been blessed to work with inspiring directors.
+In the theater, I have been blessed to work with inspiring directors.
 Many of them seemed to enter and re-enter my life at times when they could fulfill dual roles; stage director and off-stage mentor.
 Just as I could not have become the on-stage kings, fools, lawyers, doctors, and errant knights required, so I could not have become the geezer I am today (for better or worse) without their genuine care and, at times, curious advice.

 Perhaps preeminent among them, if for no other reason than my bewildered youth at the time, was Charles Dickens.

-That was his real name.
+Yes, that was his real name.

 I responded; “ok”.

 Monday morning, at 9:00, I attended my first college class (Physics: 101 – we learned to bend water with a comb) and was cast in my first show (“Playboy of the Western World”).
 I was slack-jawed at my Physics classmates (“Is that real water?”), and dazzled by my sometimes shabby but always quick cast mates in rehearsal.
 My path was clear.

 That was in the fall of 1969.